pnp/sp-dev-fx-extensions/README.md

 * [Office 365 tenant](https://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment)

 ## Prerequisites
-* Add a Choice (yes/no) Site Column to Page Library named "Is Template" to "Site Page" Content Type
+* Add a boolean (yes/no) Site Column to Page Library named "Is Model" to "Site Page" Content Type
 * @pnp/sp ![drop](https://d25lcipzij17d.cloudfront.net/badge.svg?id=js&type=6&v=1.3.0&x2=0)
 in 1.3.0 pnp/pnpjs team introduce ClientSidePage copyPage extension method, so you need to use this version or a major